cobratbq/otrr/README.md

 __Developmental__:

 - ☑ No logic for managing multiple accounts:
   _We keep this separated and up to the client to implement if necessary.
-Essentially, just tying the `Session` to the corresponding chat account logic is sufficient, and any management on top of that risks prescribing a certain structure for the host application (e.g. chat application)._
+Essentially, just tying the `Account` to the corresponding chat account logic is sufficient, and any management on top of that risks prescribing a certain structure for the host application (e.g. chat application)._
 - ☐ API for managing multiple accounts, keys, policies?
 - ☐ Unit tests: too few tests, because rust syntax is that expressive